VincentBounce/Excel-Google-Sheet-formulas/README.md

 ---

-# All flags of all countries by ISO code
+# 🏳️All flags of all countries by ISO code

 Both Emoji and PNG HD flag.
 Domain names.